- Document Cover

 Nonetheless, CPAG’s submission of evidence to SCoSS suggested that it ought to remain possible to continue a CDP claim beyond the 19th birthday for all individuals who have applied for ADP before turning 18 but not received a determination.

-Another new provision – Regulation 4(1C) CDP Regulations – stipulates that certain individuals in these two groups can continue to receive CDP for a very short period after their 19th birthday.
+Another new provision – Regulation 4(1C) CDP Regulations – stipulates that certain individuals in these two groups can continue to receive CDP for a very short period after their 19th birthday.1 The draft Regulations as referred stated that such individuals ‘may continue to be paid’ CDP.
+Following enquiries from SCoSS, the Scottish Government has advised that the Regulations to be laid before Parliament will more clearly state that individuals in the relevant circumstances will remain entitled to CDP.
 This will only apply when a determination of entitlement to ADP is made less than four weeks before the individual’s 19th birthday.
-In such cases, the individual will receive one more payment of CDP, which might fall up to four weeks after their 19th birthday, with the ADP award commencing on the following day.
+In such cases, the individual will receive one more payment of CDP, which might fall up to four weeks after their 19th birthday, with the ADP award commencing on the following day.2 In practice, few, if any, individuals who move to Scotland between now and the end of 2023, having previously been in receipt of DLA in another UK country, will be affected.
+At this point, almost all people of the relevant age in England, Wales and Northern Ireland will have been required to apply for PIP.

 This is a welcome measure that will avoid the risk of a gap in entitlement, or the disruption of a change of payment cycle at the point of transition to ADP, for a cohort that will already (and recently) have gone through the challenge of moving from DLA to CDP.
 If the determination is that the individual is not entitled to ADP, then the CDP award will end on their 19th birthday.